aayu0302/Firmware-Music-Player/README.md

 ## 🔗 Acknowledgements

-This project was developed collaboratively with [@samnt04](https://github.com/samnt04) as part of a group learning exercise.
+This project was developed collaboratively with [@samnt04](https://github.com/samnt04) as part of a group project.
 Some code structure and database schema are shared.

 # MusicPlayer